37 Best Things To Do In Florence, Italy

 Now, this really is one of the most unique places to visit in Florence.
 I stumbled upon it on my way to the train station as I was about to leave the city.
 It is located in Via della Scala 16 in part of the complex of Santa Maria Novella.

-From 1381, the Dominicans sold rose water as a disinfectant, and sold other essences, ointments, elixirs, and balms made naturally from the herb and flower gardens.
-The perfumery dates back to 1612, it was given status from the Grand Duke Ferdinando II de Medici.
+From 1381, the Dominicans sold rose water as a disinfectant and sold other essences, ointments, elixirs, and balms made naturally from herb and flower gardens.
+The perfumery dates back to 1612 when it was given status from the Grand Duke Ferdinando II de Medici.

-It is possible to buy ancient preparations such as perfumes, tablets, candles, liquors, and accessories.
-With an online store, you can buy the iconic wellness products from the comfort of your own home, and have a slice of royal history within your skincare routine.
+Ancient preparations such as perfumes, tablets, candles, liquors, and accessories can be bought online.
+With an online store, you can buy iconic wellness products from the comfort of your own home and incorporate a slice of royal history into your skincare routine.

-Open from 9:30 am to 7:30 pm, admission is free of charge and as soon as you walk in you will be able to admire the grand and opulent frescoed sales room, which was originally a chapel.
+As soon as you walk in, you will be able to admire the grand and opulent frescoed sales room, which was originally a chapel.

 things to do in Florence Italy